-Cold Fogging: The process works by filling a room with a fine mist of 10 - 30 micron particles (1 micron = 1 millionth of a metre or 1 thousandth of a millimetre.
-1mm = 1 thousandth of a metre).
-These particals being so small, remain in the air long enough to kill any airbourne viral or bacterial contamination.
-As the particals settle onto all surfaces, even the ones never touched by conventional cleaning, the biocide continues to kill any surface contamination.
+Cold Fogging: The process works by filling a room with a fine mist of 10 - 30 micron particles (1 micron = 1 millionth of a meter or 1 thousandth of a millimeter.
+1mm = 1 thousandth of a meter).
+These particles being so small, remain in the air long enough to kill any airborne viral or bacterial contamination.
+As the particles settle onto all surfaces, even the ones never touched by conventional cleaning, the biocide continues to kill any surface contamination.

 Thermal Fogging: Working on the same principal as cold fogging, thermal fogging has a similar effect as smoke.
 The room is filled with a biocidal dry fog (smoke).
-The thermal fog is a new technolgical method of delivering the biocide in a dry form, making it ideal for areas with electrical equipment such as computers in call centres and offices.
+The thermal fog is a new technological method of delivering the biocide in a dry form, making it ideal for areas with electrical equipment such as computers in call centers and offices.

 Pathogenic microbes such as virus, fungi and pathogenic bacteria are the main cause of airborne or direct contact diseases affecting animals and humans.
 Studies show the application of disinfectants and biocides via aerosol or fogging significantly reduce the number of viable infectious pathogens.
 Foggers produce micro droplets that float in the air for around 10 minutes after application, reaching the most inaccessible parts where conventional cleaning or spraying can’t reach.